Welcome to Seunghun Oh's web page

 Assignment 3: Segmentation, Object Shape Analysis, and Labeling

 Collaborated with Lang Gao

-Below are the screenshots of our results:
+Below are the screenshots of the circularity calculations as well as both algorithms' results: